Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: On Expectation in

-\fi \begin{IEEEbiography}{Ryo Hayakawa} received the bachelor's degree in engineering, the master's degree in informatics, and Ph.D.\ degree in informatics from Kyoto University, Kyoto, Japan, in 2015, 2017, and 2020, respectively.
+\fi \begin{IEEEbiographynophoto}{Ryo Hayakawa} received the bachelor's degree in engineering, the master's degree in informatics, and Ph.D.\ degree in informatics from Kyoto University, Kyoto, Japan, in 2015, 2017, and 2020, respectively.
 He is currently an Assistant Professor at Graduate School of Engineering Science, Osaka University.
 He was a Research Fellow (DC1) of the Japan Society for the Promotion of Science (JSPS) from 2017 to 2020.
+From 2023, he is an Associate Editor of IEICE Transactions on Fundamentals of Electronics, Communications and Computer Sciences.
 He received the 33rd Telecom System Technology Student Award, APSIPA ASC 2019 Best Special Session Paper Nomination Award, and the 16th IEEE Kansai Section Student Paper Award.
 His research interests include signal processing and mathematical optimization.
-He is a member of IEICE. \end{IEEEbiography}
+He is a member of IEEE and IEICE. \end{IEEEbiographynophoto}